royragsdale/s83/README.md

-A sample [Spring '83](https://www.robinsloan.com/lab/specifying-spring-83/) client and server implementation according to the draft [spec](https://github.com/robinsloan/spring-83-spec/blob/main/draft-20220609.md) in response to Robin’s Request For Friendly Critique and Comment (RRFFCC).
+A sample [Spring '83](https://www.robinsloan.com/lab/specifying-spring-83/) client and server implementation according to the draft [spec](https://github.com/robinsloan/spring-83-spec/blob/main/draft-20220609.md) in response to Robin’s Request For Friendly Critique and Comment (RRFFCC) and for fun.

-**This is fun.
-This will change**
+**"It is DEFINITELY going to change."**

 ## Quick Start/Demo